-9.72 Queen Conch
+9.74 Queen Conch

-see Lobatus gigas (9.36) previously known as Strombus gigas.
+See Aliger gigas (9.5) and Lobatus gigas (9.38) also known as Strombus gigas more commonly within the industry.

-9.73 Reginaia ebenus
+9.75 Reginaia ebenus

 Reginaia ebenus (Lea, 1831) formerly known as Fusconaia ebena (Lea, 1831) a natural pearl producing freshwater bivalve mollusc found in the USA, otherwise known as Ebonyshell; It is a round, heavy, thick, brown or black shell without rays or pustules its beak cavity is very deep.
 Reginaia ebenus live in large rivers in sand and gravel, the nacre is pearly white and iridescent.
 Length to 10.2 cm (4 inches).